alexflint/process-isolation/README.md

 4. The child process wrote `Hello world` to standard output.

-One reason tun run code in an isolated process is to debug code that crashes at the operating system level with a segmentation fault or other signal.
+One reason to run code in an isolated process is to debug code that might crash at the C level (i.e. with a segmentation fault or similar rather than a python exception).
 Here is some dangerous code:

 ```
 # buggy.py: